anotherlusitano/piaget-cli/README.md

 Commands:
+  read, -r    Search for your read notifications unread, -u  Search for your unread notifications
+    Usage: piaget-cli {unread|-u} [COMMAND]

+    Commands:
-  read, -r    Search for your read notifications unread, -u  Search for your unread notifications help        Print this message or the help of the given subcommand(s)
+      number, -n  Get the number of your unread notifications help        Print this message or the help of the given subcommand(s)

+    Options:
+      -h, --help  Print help
+      help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help